 - FDI Inflow:

-Since the adoption of a new constitution in 1992, Mongolia has transformed from a closed society ruled by a repressive single-party Communist system into an open society and a dynamic multi-party democracy.
-The transition to democracy has been accompanied by the gradual introduction of free-market reforms and relatively well-maintained political stability.
+Since the adoption of a new constitution in 1992, Mongolia has transformed from a closed society ruled by a single-party Communist system into an open society and a dynamic multi-party democracy.
+This transition has been accompanied by the gradual introduction of free-market reforms and relatively well-maintained political stability.
 While improving overall relations with the U.S., Japan, and South Korea, Mongolia has also maintained strong ties with Russia and China.
 President Tsakhiagiin Elbegdorj, whose Democratic Party coalition controls parliament, is serving his second term.
 Agriculture and mining remain the most important sectors of the economy.
-In recent years, lingering uncertainty over investment rules has caused investment in the mineral sector to ebb and flow.
+Uncertainty over investment rules has caused investment in the mineral sector to ebb and flow.

 The individual income tax rate is a flat 10 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a value-added tax and an excise tax.
-The overall tax burden equals 28.8 percent of GDP.
-Government spending amounts to 40.2 percent of total domestic output.
-The budget balance has been in deficit, and public debt has reached a level equivalent to over 65 percent of GDP.
+The overall tax burden equals 23.7 percent of total domestic income.
+Government spending has amounted to 37.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 9.4 percent of GDP.
+Public debt is equivalent to 76.5 percent of GDP.